Herptofauna and Ground Orchids

 Temperature Range: 14°-26°C (57°-79°F)

-Recommendations: Our guesthouses re-open in September — get in touch early to make your booking.
-Days surrounding the Dasara and Diwali holidays fill up rapidly.
+Recommendations: Days surrounding the Dasara and Diwali holidays fill up rapidly.
 Please remember to bring raingear, since showers will occur sporadically.
 Also bring a flashlight and good hiking boots.

 Blossoms, Butterflies and Blue Skies